Grissess/cc-progs/README.md

 anytime, but it's common to either make it the `$PATH/rc.lua` file, or invoke it from there.

+As of manifest version 22 or so, `/etc/rc.d/daemon.lua` is also installed, making it compatible with OpenOS's RC system.
+Simply run:

+	rc daemon enable

+...and populate `/etc/daemon.cfg` as above:

+	{start={daemon1=true,daemon2=true}}

+The computer will load and start `daemon1` and `daemon2` on reboot.
+This method still doesn't allow for starting multiple instances, nor passing configuration (but you can still write a serialized config file to `/etc/daemon/daemon1` for a daemon called `daemon1` if need be).

 ## `vim`, `libtedit`, and `lib2daccel`

 This is a Lua reimplementation of the class UNIX text editor.
 It is hardly